fordmatt18/gym-inventory/README.md

 ### Costs

 At the end of each time step, penalties occur in two situations: if there is leftover inventory (in which case the cost is h > 0 per unit of remaining inventory) or lost sales (in which case the cost is p > 0 per unit of unmet demand) [2].
-We fix h = 1, but vary p throughout our implementation, as in [2].
+We fix h = 1, but vary p and L throughout our implementation, as in [2].
 The ultimate goal of this problem is to minimize the long-run average cost [2].
 The long-run average cost was estimated in our simulations over a long time horizon (e.g., by truncating the infinite limit); tests were performed to ensure that this estimation method worked well for our purposes.

 ### Constant Order Policy
 A simple policy for this system is a constant-order policy, which always orders the same amount of inventory [2].
 Xin & Goldberg (2016) proved that as the lead time increases, the gap between the performance of the optimal policy and the best constant-order policy converges to zero exponentially fast.
 Upper bounds for the ratio of the performance between the best constant-order policy and the optimal policy are given for various parameter combinations in Table A.1 from Xin & Goldberg (2016).

 ### Goal
-Our goal is to train policies that achieve a smaller long-run average cost than the corresponding best constant-order policy, across a variety of combinations of p and L. We use PPO from the Stable Baselines3 package in Python to train our policies.
+Our goal is to train policies that achieve a smaller long-run average cost than the corresponding best constant-order policy, across a variety of combinations of p and L. We use PPO from the Stable Baselines3 package in Python ([1]) to train our policies.
 We focus our attention on the situation when p is large (and notably when L is small), as this is the region of parameter space with the largest optimality bounds (and thus, the most potential room for improvement) [2].

 ### PPO Hyperparameters
 The starting policy for PPO was chosen to be similar to the best constant-order policy.
-For our initial run of PPO, we used the default parameters for PPO, except we set gamma = 1.
+In our initial training procedure, we used the default parameters for PPO, except we set gamma = 1.
 500000 total training steps were performed, and the policy was evaluated every 25000 steps (across 8 episodes with a time horizon of 20000).
-The best policy found during the training process was saved; the entire training process was repeated twice, and the overall best policy was taken from the two runs.
-This policy was then evaluated on 50 episodes with a time horizon of 20000 to produce the final performance results.
+The best policy found during the training process was saved; this policy was then evaluated on 50 episodes with a time horizon of 20000 to produce the final performance results.
+The entire training process was repeated twice, and the overall best policy was taken from the two runs.

-For the modified training procedure for the case of large L, we also set n_steps = 49152, learning_rate = .0002, and decreased the standard deviation of actions taken by the initial policy (from e^(-1) to e^(-2)).
+For the modified training procedure for the case of large L and large p, we also set n_steps = 49152, learning_rate = .0002, and decreased the standard deviation of actions taken by the initial policy (from e^(-1) to e^(-2)).
 2000000 total training steps were performed, and the policy was evaluated every 50000 steps (across 20 episodes with a time horizon of 20000).
-Five runs were performed, from which the best policy was taken and then evaluated (as before).
+Evaluation of the best policy is the same as before, but five total runs were performed as opposed to two.

 ### Sources